Clostridium difficile infection

 Key points about clostridium difficile infection

-• Clostridium difficile (sometimes called 'C. diff') is a type of bacteria that can cause infection.
+• Clostridium difficile (sometimes called 'C. diff') is a type of bacteria that can cause infection in your gut.

 • Infection with Clostridium difficile most often occurs in older adults or people who are in hospital or have recently had antibiotics.